laurapessl/hcc-custom-charts/licenses/datapermissions.md

 There is no licence information.

-## Polar Area Diagram - Global Land Temperatures by Country
+## Polar Area Chart - Global Land Temperatures by Country

 - GlobalLandTemperaturesByCountry.csv